myselfHimanshu/data-summit-blog/content/daysofcode.md

 - [Teach yourself C++ in One Hour a Day.](https://g.co/kgs/bCYnch)
   - [x] LESSON 6
-  - [ ] LESSON 7
+  - [x] LESSON 7

 - [DSA - Codechef](https://www.codechef.com/LEARNDSA?itm_campaign=contest_listing)
   - [ ] Complexity analysis and basics warm up. (next 6)

-Hackerrank 30 days of code, code 3 finished.
+Hackerrank 30 days of code, challenge 3 finished.
+It's better to start with basic competitive coding in C++ and get hands on.
+It's okay to search google for syntax but not okay to look at answer before attempting.

 </details>